-The Court also finds that the costs, risks, and delay of trial and appeal favor the settlement.
-The DPPs maintain that the liability claims for violations under the antitrust laws are strong, given admissions of COSI, StarKist, and Bumble Bee (and additional judgments against Steve Hodge, Scott Cameron, Ken Worsham, and Chris Lischewski) for participation in a conspiracy to violate those laws.
-However, the claims against DWI and the Lion Companies were disputed.
-And all of the Defendants vigorously disputed the scope, duration, and effect of the collusion.
-Moreover, DWI and the Lion Companies did not have collectible assets within the United States, and the Lion Companies are winding down their operations.
-See Inwald Decl. ¶ 12.
-For all of these reasons, the substantial settlements that have been achieved here are an excellent result for the DPP Class.
-See Rodriguez, 563 F.3d at 966 (summarizing risks of litigating antitrust class actions); Wal-Mart Stores, Inc. v.
+The Court finds that the costs, risks, and delay of trial and appeal favor the Settlement.
+COSI has admitted violations of antitrust laws, but TUG moved for summary judgment as to its inclusion in this case.
+Even as to the claims against COSI, the experts in this case have serious disputes about the likely overcharge percentage, among other things.
+There are thus real and significant risks in antitrust class actions such as this one.
+Rodriguez, 563 F.3d at 966 (summarizing risks of litigating antitrust class actions); Wal-Mart Stores, Inc. v.
 Visa U.S.A., Inc., 396 F.3d 96, 118 (2d Cir.
-2005) ("Indeed, the history of antitrust litigation is replete with cases in which antitrust plaintiffs succeeded at trial on liability, but recovered no damages, or only negligible damages, at trial, or on appeal." (quoting In re NASDAQ Market-Makers Antitrust Litig., 187 F.R.D.
+2005) ("Indeed, the history of antitrust litigation is replete with cases in which antitrust plaintiffs succeeded at trial on liability, but recovered no damages, or only negligible damages, at trial, or on appeal."" (quoting In re NASDAQ Mkt.-Makers Antitrust Litig., 187 F.R.D.
 465, 475 (S.D.N.Y.
 1998))); In re Auto.
-Refinishing Paint Antitrust Litig., 617 F. Supp.
-2d 336, 341 (E.D.
+Refinishing Paint Antitrust Litig., 617 F.Supp.2d 336, 341 (E.D.
 Pa.
-2007) ("Auto Refinishing") (approving settlements in part because the "antitrust class action is arguably the most complex action to prosecute [and] [t]he legal and factual issues involved are always numerous and uncertain in outcome") (internal quotation omitted).
+2007) (approving settlements in part because the "antitrust class action is arguably the most complex action to prosecute[;] [t]he legal and factual issues involved are always numerous and uncertain in outcome") (internal quotation omitted).

-Under these circumstances, while the DPPs maintain that they have "strong claims," "significant risk and uncertainty remain such that continuing the case could lead to protracted and contentious litigation."
-See Howell v.
-Advantage RN, LLC, No. 17-CV-883, 2020 WL 3078522, at 4 (S.D.
+Moreover, there remains some risk on Defendants' class certification appeal, and that appeal has also drawn out the length of the litigation.
+Under these circumstances, while the DPPs have "strong claims," "significant risk and uncertainty remain such that continuing the case could lead to protracted and contentious litigation."
+Howell v.
+Advantage RN, LLC, 17-CV-883 JLS (BLM), 2020 WL 3078522, at 4 (S.D.
 Cal.
 June 9, 2020).